 Using the Analytical Processes to Conquer Fear

 Another great way to cut through cultural programming and propaganda is the practice of logic.
 By studying logical reasoning, you will learn to spot the misuse of argument.
 Arguments are tools the unscrupulous can use to manipulate and sell us things.
 The educational systems in the West don’t teach people how to think.
-For the most part, they teach how to memorize the things they want you to know.
+They teach how to memorize the things they want you to know.

 Being a freethinker has always been an asset.
 And it is now more than ever.
 And the underlying foundation for freethinking is logic.
 Here are some tools every spiritual explorer needs.
 We recommend studying Logical reasoning, along with the toolkits for spotting logical fallacy and the truth-seekers axioms.
 Together they will help you determine fact from fiction, theory from mythology.